 - Tile map editor, animation editor and tons of other editors for audio, and many other things I haven’t even gotten time to explore.

 How do you think they made such a sophisticated GUI?
 Was it Qt?
 Electron?
 Cocoa?

 No, this was all made with the Godot Game Engine itself.
 They are really eating their own dog food.
 So everything you see here you can accomplish in your own application using Godot.

-Sure you can find sophisticate GUIs like this through other tools.
-E.g. some of the competing engines use Qt to make their editor.
+Sure, you can find sophisticate GUIs like this through other tools.
+For example, some of the competing engines use Qt to make their editor.